Sophie-onbelet/TA-qualification-assignment/README.md

 TC4.
 Check the buttons below the categories

 **Scenario 3.
 Check Book Store Application**
 This scenario includes multiple steps, from creating an account, to login, adding books to your Book Store and deleting your account.
-Automating these steps will test coverage.
+Automating these steps will help executing these tests faster and increase your test coverage.

 Test cases
 TC1.
 Fill in the fields according to the requirements